-Las Vegas has plenty of available paid parking areas (especially in the tourist areas).
-Paying for parking in Vegas is unpleasant but it’s cheaper than getting a ticket and possibly having your vehicle towed, and you won’t have to worry about finding a place to park your car.
+Las Vegas has plenty of available paid parking areas (especially in the touristy areas).
+Paying for parking in Vegas is unpleasant, but it’s cheaper than getting a ticket and possibly having your vehicle towed, and you won’t have to worry about finding a place to park your car.
 Plus, you’ll avoid the hassle of dealing with traffic court.

 The fees associated with parking illegally in Las Vegas can range from $20 to $500, with the average fine being $60.
 In addition, getting towed can be expensive.
 The average tow fee in Las Vegas is $185, and the average storage fee is $25 per day.